Max Abramson

-Albert "Max" Abramson (born April 29, 1976) is an American politician currently serving as a member of the New Hampshire House of Representatives, representing Rockingham District 37 (Hampton Falls, Seabrook) since 2018.
+Albert "Max" Abramson (born April 29, 1976) is an American politician who most recently served as a member of the New Hampshire House of Representatives, representing Rockingham District 37 (Hampton Falls, Seabrook) from 2018 to 2022.
 He previously represented the same district from 2014 to 2016.
 He ran for the nomination of the Libertarian Party for the 2020 presidential election, but dropped out on March 3, 2020.

 Abramson was the Libertarian nominee for Governor of New Hampshire in 2016.
 He sought the Veterans Party nomination for President but lost.

 Career

 In 2010, Abramson was a candidate in the Republican primaries for the New Hampshire House of Representatives, Rockingham District 14, but lost narrowly.

 Following his resignation from the Seabrook Planning Board and Budget Committee, Abramson announced a run for the position of the Rockingham County attorney's office as a Libertarian, remarking that the office was "overstaffed" and was not investigating "violence, sexual misconduct, and theft by police officers".

 Abramson was elected to the New Hampshire House of Representatives, as a Republican, representing Rockingham, District 20 in late 2014.

 When his appeals of the 2010 "reckless conduct" failed and the charges discovered, he was removed from the House Criminal Justice and Public Safety Committee by Republican House Speaker Shawn Jasper.

 In May 2016, Abramson announced that he had changed his party registration from Republican to Libertarian.
 In September, he was nominated as the Libertarian Party of New Hampshire's candidate for Governor of New Hampshire in the 2016 gubernatorial election, garnering 4.3% of the popular vote.
 Abramson's campaign, buoyed by Gary Johnson's campaign, won major party status and automatic ballot access for the Libertarian Party of New Hampshire for the first time in 20 years.

 Following the 2016 election, Abramson switched back to the Republican Party and was re-elected in 2018 to the seat he previously held in the Legislature.

 In 2022, Abramson was one of 13 Republicans to vote for a constitutional amendment to secede New Hampshire from United States.

 In 2022, Abramson opposed New Hampshire legislation that would allow homeowners to add up to four housing units on lots that were previously exclusively zoned for single-family housing.

+In September 2022, Abramson lost the Republican primary for the Rockingham 40th district to Jason Janvrin, who had preceded him in representing the 37th district; Janvrin would go on to win the general election in November.